SHS Graduate Risks Losing University of Ghana Admission Due to Inability to Pay Fees, Deadline Looms

 University of Ghana, Exams, WASSCE, Ghana, Admission

-The University of Ghana publishes list of newly admitted students.
-Photo credit:@University o Ghana/Facebook
+The University of Ghana publishes a list of newly admitted students, with an SHS graduate desperate to be among them.
+Photo credit: @University of Ghana/Facebook

 Source: UGC